CDs vs Money Market Accounts: Which Is Better for You?

 Here's what you need to know when deciding on CDs vs money market accounts.

-As savings rates have been steadily on the rise over the last year, you’ve probably thought about how you can take advantage of these high APYs.
+As savings rates have been staying relatively high with the Federal Reserve holding back on interest rate cuts, you’ve probably thought about how you can take advantage of these high APYs.
 One way to do so is by deciding which savings account is the right fit for you.

 Maybe you’re thinking about a CD vs. high-yield savings account, or maybe, you’re toying with the idea of CDs vs. money market accounts.
 If that’s the case, keep reading to learn more about whether or not you should choose one over the other.